How can the siblings or aunt/uncle of an Italian citizen obtain residence in Italy?

 Disadvantages

 It is a dependent residence permit.
-It depends on the Italian citizen.
+That means that it depends on the Italian citizen.
 In principle, a family member may lose the residence permit in case the Italian citizen in the family changes address moves to another country, or dies.

-Cohabitation with the Italian citizen is required.
-So if the Italian citizen moves to another address or wants the family member out of the residence, the family member may lose the residence permit.
+Moreover, cohabitation with the Italian citizen is required.
+Residency is granted as long as the family member lives at the same address as the Italian citizen.
+So if the Italian citizen moves to another address or wants the family member out of the house, the family member may lose not only the home but also their very residence permit.
 In practice, the Italian authorities will reject the request to renew the residence permit.

 How to obtain an independent residence permit